Zashiraa/GtsNuker/README.md

 # Requirements For Phone Users:
 1.Termux
-2.Any Phone Code Editor If You Are Having Problems With Editing Config Files
+2.Any Phone Code Editor If You Are Having Problems With Editing Config File

 # How To Setup:
 # Without Package Files: